 The Paulinskill Viaduct, which was completed in 1910, was once the world’s largest reinforced concrete structure.
-At a total length of 1,100 feet and with a clearance of 115 feet, it’s still a worthy feat of engineering to behold, even though it has since lost its record-holding title.
+At a total length of 1,100 feet and with a clearance of 115 feet, the New Jersey structure still a worthy feat of engineering to behold, even though it has since lost its record-holding title.

 Trains traveled atop the railway up until the late 20th century, then traffic gradually diminished as the years passed.
 The last train crossed the bridge in 1979.
 After the viaduct officially closed in 1982, the railroad tracks were ripped apart and the impressive piece of infrastructure was deemed abandoned.